Just because you are a woman, don’t let that be the sole reason to stop you from becoming a pilot.

-You will get admiration for your skills, talent, and knowledge as a pilot and not your gender.
+You will be admired for your skills, talent, and knowledge as a pilot, not your gender.

 Working as a pilot requires respecting other pilots, and similar to any other profession, you have to have teamwork.

-Discrimination towards a female pilot is not acceptable in the industry.
+Discrimination toward a female pilot is not acceptable in the industry.

-Both male pilots and female pilots face the same consequences for mistakes in the cockpit.
+Both male and female pilots face the same consequences for mistakes in the cockpit.

 So the answer is NO, it is not difficult at all to work in a male-dominated industry,